 How long should it be?

-Your proposal should be no longer than one page and you should attach this, along with your CV, to your application.
+Your proposal should be roughly five pages long.
+This allows us to understand the feasibility of your research as well as allowing better matching with potential supervisors.
+You should attach the proposal, along with your CV, to your application.
 We will be unable to assess your application if the research proposal is not attached and this may delay the admissions process.

 Any hints & tips?

-Start writing your proposal as soon as possible, as it is always best to give yourself time for edits and rewrites.
+Get started writing your proposal as soon as possible, as it is always best to give yourself time for edits and rewrites.
 However, don’t get too caught up in trying to write the perfect proposal, as this only forms a small part of your application.
-Remember that your problem and ideas to approaching it may change throughout the programme; therefore, you don’t have to have all the answers now.
+Remember that your problem and ideas to approaching it will probably change throughout the programme; therefore, you don’t have to have all the answers now.

-I would also recommend researching our nine areas of research specialism within WBS.
-It is important that your research project falls into one of our areas of interest, otherwise we will not have a suitable academic to allocate as your supervisor.
+I would also recommend researching our subject groups within WBS.
+It is important that your research project falls into one of our areas of interest, otherwise we will not have suitable faculty to allocate as your supervisor.